TonicAI/tonic_validate/README.md

 * Run the questions in the benchmark dataset through your RAG application
 * Get the RAG application answers
 * Get the retrieved context
-* If you use retrieval k-recall, get the top k context

 It is common when building and evaluating a RAG application to not have a benchmark dataset of questions and reference answers.
 In this case, you cannot calculate the answer similarity score, but you can calculate all other scores.